-I am pleased to introduce the Council's Statement of Accounts for the year 2017/18.
-Hertsmere Borough Council is situated to the north of London in southwest Hertfordshire and has a population of c103,500.
-There are approximately c42,800 dwellings in the area and c3,186 commercial properties.
+I am pleased to introduce the Council's Statement of Accounts for the year 2018/19.
+Hertsmere Borough Council is situated to the north of London in southwest Hertfordshire and has a population of c104,000.
+There are approximately 42,800 dwellings in the area and 3,226 commercial properties at 31 March 2019.
 The Borough covers an area of 39 square miles and includes the communities of Aldenham, Bushey, Potters Bar, Radlett, Elstree and Borehamwood and is bordered by three London Boroughs.
 Despite its close proximity to London, 80 per cent of the Borough is Green Belt, much of which is in agricultural use.